uzzkar/Uzzkar/README.md

 The simulations fall into three core categories:

+1. **Single Trajectory Analyses**
+   Most recomended to test out; Two phages competing against each other in stochastic simulation. `phages.py` and `phagesvisual.py`are needed besiedes build in liberarys.
+   Focused simulations that track the rise and fall of individual phage strains, including their free phages and lysogen populations.
+Useful for detailed understanding of extinction and survival mechanisms.

+3. **Flux Simulations**
+   Stochastic simulations of population dynamics in a continuous environment.
+These models capture phage and lysogen behavior across time under randomly occurring bad events.

-1. **Cross-Immunity Heatmaps**
+4. **Cross-Immunity Heatmaps**
    Simulations of pairwise competition between phage strategies (`x*`, `x**`) under varying immunity configurations.
 Results are visualized as heatmaps that show regions of evolutionary advantage.

-2. **Flux Simulations**
-   Stochastic simulations of population dynamics in a continuous environment.
-These models capture phage and lysogen behavior across time under randomly occurring bad events.

-3. **Single Trajectory Analyses**
-   Focused simulations that track the rise and fall of individual phage strains, including their free phages and lysogen populations.
-Useful for detailed understanding of extinction and survival mechanisms.

 ## Structure